 Not a false alarm this time!

 I consider myself to be a reasonably cautious person—I wore my seatbelt long before the law required it and I make a lot of impatient drivers disgusted because I strive to obey the speed limit.
-But when that alarm sounded, I stayed in the building, possibly loosing valuable time that could have made the difference between safety and jeopardy.
+But when that alarm sounded I stayed in the building, possibly losing valuable time that could have made the difference between safety and jeopardy.
 I admit that that was not a wise decision.

 One of the biggest dangers in the church world today among those who claim to be followers of Christ is the lack of knowledge and application of the Word of God—the Bible.
 That Precious Book is filled with guidance and warnings for our lives but too often it is neglected and not put into practice in our daily lives, much like I failed to act when the alarm sounded in that motel.
 Life is real, eternity is real, and we need real direction from God in order to know how to face both.
 He has provided that guidance for us through His Word.
 Centuries ago King David made this observation: “As for God, His way is perfect; the word of the Lord is flawless.
 He is a shield for all who take refuge in Him” (2 Samuel 22:31, New International Version).

 When the smoke alarm went off I wasted what could have been precious time wondering if its message was real.
 It was real, but thankfully it was only the result of a minor mishap in one of the kitchenettes.
 God’s entire Word—its warnings, promises and guidance—means what it says.
 It is in our best interest to follow It and not waste time wondering if God really meant what He said.
 He did!